sohkamyung/wordlesolver/README.md

   [FILENAME]  File that contains the list of possible wordle words [default: wordle.list]

 Options:
-  -e, --exclude <EXCLUDE>      Exclude words with these letters -c, --correct <CORRECT>      Letters in correct position. '.' for those not yet known -i, --incorrect <INCORRECT>  Letters in incorrect positions. '.' for those not yet known.
+  -t, --tui                    Use a Text UI (TUI).
+This will ignore other options -e, --exclude <EXCLUDE>      Exclude words with these letters -c, --correct <CORRECT>      Letters in correct position. '.' for those not yet known -i, --incorrect <INCORRECT>  Letters in incorrect positions. '.' for those not yet known.
 Format in "xxxxx yyyyy zzzzz ....." format